Imran Khan asked for IMF guarantee for timely general elections - ExBulletin

 Imran Khan asked for IMF guarantee for timely general elections

-In this file photo taken on April 15, 2020, a sign is seen outside the headquarters of the International Monetary Fund (IMF) in Washington, DC.
-AFPIMF says it is closely monitoring the situation in the country: sources.
-“A short-term bailout should ensure a smooth transition of power.

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan had asked the International Monetary Fund (IMF) for guarantees that Pakistan’s general elections will be held on schedule, officials told Geo News on Saturday. sources aware of developments.
+Islamabad: Pakistan Tehreek-e-Insaf (PTI) President Imran Khan has asked the International Monetary Fund (IMF) for a guarantee that general elections in Pakistan will be held on schedule, local media reported.

-In a bid to gain assurance and support for key objectives and policies under the recently announced $3 billion rescue package, an IMF delegation called the PTI chief in Lahore on Friday days before the meeting. of the Global Lenders Board of Directors to review and possibly approve Stand-by Arrangement (SBA) for Pakistan.
+In an effort to gain assurance and support for key objectives and policies under the recently announced $3 billion rescue package, an IMF delegation called the PTI chief in Lahore days before the board meeting of the global lender, to review and possibly approve the Stand-by Agreement (SBA) for Pakistan.

-IMF Resident Representative Esther Perez Ruiz said in a statement that meetings with political parties should “seek assurances of their support for key objectives and policies under a new IMF-supported program ahead of upcoming national elections”.
+IMF Resident Representative Esther Perez Ruiz said in a statement that the meetings with political parties were aimed at “ensuring their support for key objectives and policies under a new IMF-supported program ahead of the upcoming national elections,” Geo News reported.

 However, sources with knowledge of the IMF delegation’s meeting with the PTI chief on Saturday revealed that the latter had asked the global lender to ensure that the general elections, scheduled for October this year, are held at his hour.